HIV Preceptorship for Nurses

-- The University of Washington, School of Nursing is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+- Continuing Nursing Education at the University of Washington, School of Nursing (UWCNE) is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

-- Provider approved as a clock hour provider by the Washington State Board of Education.
+- UWCNE is approved as a clock hour provider by the Washington State Board of Education.

-- Provider approved by the California Board of Registered Nursing, Provider #07218, for 12.2 contact hours.
+- Provider approved by the California Board of Registered Nursing, Provider #07218.

-For more information about our preceptorship program contact Julene Weaver.
+For more information about our preceptorship program contact Becky Karschney.